nclvrps/hexer/README.md

 `python ./hexer.py --help` (on Windows)

-When the program runs without any command line options, it drills you on the traditional "times table".

 **Some sample sessions**

-First we run it with no options to drill the traditional times table.
+First we run it with no command-line options to drill the traditional times-table (multiplication of one-digit base-10 numbers).

 ```
 python ./hexer.py